openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

 ## Summary

-To allow control plane nodes to remain at an adequate size for its cluster, this proposal introduces new configuration for the control plane machineset operator to allow it to make automated scaling decisions for control plane node sizing.
+To allow control plane nodes to remain at an adequate size for its cluster, this proposal introduces new operator that monitors resource usage in the cluster.
+Based on configured thresholds it will use the control plane machineset to make apply automated scaling decisions for control plane node sizing.

 ## Motivation